Your new design will be uploaded in:

 Mrs Conlon is currently Chair of Governors.
 Mrs Conlon joined the Governing Body in September 2016 as part of the reconstitution process.
 She has enjoyed a long and esteemed career as a secondary school teacher and latterly Deputy Headteacher of a large Catholic Secondary School in Manchester.

-Local Authority Governor:
+Local Authority Governor: Vacancy

 Ex-Officio Governor: Vacancy